Eugevin/easy-layout/README.md

+[DEPRECATED]

+Reson: I wrote this thing a long time ago for workers at an old job.
+I think that all of them are already using more sophisticated tools and there is no need to use such an outdated builder

 # For what

 _For easy build and write code for your HTML, CSS and JavaScript project with pug (jade), autoprefixer, babel, hot-reload, bootstrap